Skip to content

 Rotterdam is the second largest city in the Netherlands and is well known for being Europe’s largest seaport.
 It attracts visitors with its modern and extraordinary architecture, interesting museums and art galleries.
-During our three year stay in the Netherlands we have visited Rotterdam several times and enjoyed the city every single time.
+When we lived in the Netherlands we visited Rotterdam several times and enjoyed the city every single time.

 With its close proximity to Amsterdam and direct connections to Brussels and Paris, Rotterdam is a perfect one day trip destination in the Netherlands.
 Read on our ‘The Best of Rotterdam in a day’ guide for things to see and do in Rotterdam if you have one day in this modern Dutch city.